-- · an utterance; - its context with all the prior utterances in that conversation; - the speaker (customer or agent); - · the brand name or a short description of the brand characteristics.
+- an utterance; - its context with all the prior utterances in that conversation; - the speaker (customer or agent); - the brand name or a short description of the brand characteristics.

-The final dataset is composed of all the remaining utterances after preprocessing and organized into conversations (Figure 5.1).
-To build this final dataset, we will leverage the tool we created, "Piertotum" (4.1), which allows the selection of different preprocessing steps and the addition of various metadata to each conversation.
+The final dataset is composed of all the remaining utterances after preprocessing and organized into conversations.
+To build this final dataset, we will leverage the tool we created, "Piertotum" (), which allows the selection of different preprocessing steps and the addition of various metadata to each conversation.
+For the Friends Corpus [36], the preprocessing is similar but far simpler.
+In this dataset we can skip the anonimization step, removal of non-textual elements and expansion of acronyms.
+The remaining steps are identical.